lucacasonato/messageformat.dev/docs/quick-start.md

 description: Get started with the basics of MessageFormat 2.
 ---

-MessageFormat 2 is designed to enable localization of dynamic messages across different human languages.
-This page walks through the syntax of Message Format 2 messages, giving an overview of what Message Format 2 is capable of.
+MessageFormat 2 (MF2) is designed to enable localization of dynamic messages across different human languages.
+This page walks through the syntax of MessageFormat 2 messages, giving an overview of what MessageFormat 2 is capable of.

-To use Message Format 2 in a project, follow these set up guides:
+To use MessageFormat 2 in a project, follow these set up guides:

 - [JavaScript/Typescript](/docs/integration/js)
 - [Java](/docs/integration/java)
 - [C](/docs/integration/c)
 - [C++](/docs/integration/cpp)

-To set up your editor or IDE to work with Message Format 2, see the [editor setup](/docs/lsp) guide.
+To set up your editor or IDE to work with MessageFormat 2, see the [editor setup](/docs/lsp) guide.

-You can also try out Message Format 2 in the online playground:
+You can also try out MessageFormat 2 in the online playground:

 <a href="/playground/" class="button mb-8">Try in Playground</a>